What is Struvite?

 Obviously, special equipment is required in either of these situations and there is extra expense involved.
 That said, the recovery time is generally faster than with conventional surgery.

-This technique can work if the stones are small enough to pass through the patient's urethra.
+This technique can work if the stones are small enough to pass through the patient's urethra (so female cats only).
 The patient is sedated, the bladder is distended with fluid, agitated, and manually expressed under pressure.
 By positioning the sedated patient vertically, gravity "loads" the stones in the neck of the bladder, positioned for expulsion.
 When the bladder is expressed, often stones can be passed that might otherwise have stayed in the bladder.
 Larger stones cannot be passed using this technique.
 Often voiding urohydropropulsion is used to collect sample stones for laboratory analysis prior to one of the other stone removal techniques since identifying the stone type is crucial to selecting removal technique.

 To avoid forming new struvite stones it is helpful to use a diet that creates a bladder environment that is not conducive to stone formation.
 There are numerous such urinary formulas and sometimes the same diet that was used to dissolve the stone can simply be continued.
 Ideally, a canned formula is used because canned foods have extra water and that helps make more dilute urine - and dilute urine means a lower crystal concentration.